MAvinash24/wireless_protocol_fuzzer/README.md

 ---
 # VM Users (Very Important)

-If you are using VMware / VirtualBox, your default WiFi adapter:
-❌ will NOT work with hostapd
+If you are using VMware / VirtualBox, your default WiFi adapter will NOT work with hostapd

 To properly run WPA2 fuzzing, you need: